Enter the country or territory for the information paper you want. (We do not have information papers on all countries.)

 The majority of Vanuatu’s population is engaged in rural subsistence agriculture.
 Vanuatu's formal economy is narrowly based on tourism, real estate, construction and agriculture, with the principal exports being coconut oil, copra, copra meal, kava, beef and cocoa.

 Formal diplomatic relations were established between New Zealand and Vanuatu following Vanuatu’s independence in 1980.
-A resident New Zealand High Commission was established in 1987 in Port Vila, with accreditation prior to that coming from Honiara.
-Vanuatu’s Honorary Consul in Auckland was upgraded to a Consulate-General in January 2011.
-Both countries enjoy a regular programme of high-level visits and exchanges, and have been working together to develop a number of bilateral initiatives aimed at strengthening the relationship and supporting Vanuatu’s development goals.
+A resident New Zealand High Commission was established in 1987 in Port Vila.
+Vanuatu has a Consulate-General in Auckland.

-The New Zealand Aid Programme supports Vanuatu in the areas of economic development through tourism, infrastructure and private sector development; basic education and scholarships; and law and justice through support to correctional services and provision of New Zealand judges.
-New Zealand also gives support to civil society organizations for improved delivery of basic services.
+The New Zealand Aid Programme supports Vanuatu through tourism, infrastructure and private sector development; basic education and scholarships; and law and justice.
 Particular efforts are being made to ensure that assistance benefits rural communities.

-Vanuatu also benefits directly from New Zealand's regional aid programmes – approximately NZ$8.85 million in 2011/12.
-These include economic and governance activities, partnerships with New Zealand Government agencies and NGOs, and support to regional agencies such as the University of the South Pacific, the Pacific Community, the Pacific Regional Environment Programme and the Forum Fisheries Agency.
+Vanuatu also benefits directly from New Zealand's regional aid programmes and through support to regional agencies such as the University of the South Pacific, the Pacific Community, the Pacific Regional Environment Programme and the Forum Fisheries Agency.

 Ni-Vanuatu citizens wishing to visit or transit through New Zealand require visas.
 Visitors’ visas can be granted to a maximum stay of nine months within any 18-month period.